 - 11 Choosing Accommodation in Myanmar

-- 12 Transport in Myanmar
+- 12 How to Travel in Myanmar – Transport Options

 - 13 Getting Off The Beaten Track in Myanmar

 - 14 Solo Travel vs. Group Travel – Myanmar Tours

 - 15 Discussing Politics in Myanmar – Is it OK?